 If you live an active lifestyle that includes the occasional game of pickup basketball, the last thing you need is a pinched nerve in your neck at the C6 to C7 level.
 It is extremely difficult to shoot with pain radiating down your arm and into your thumb or index finger.
 The good news is, no matter what the cause, the pain, tingling, numbness or muscle weakness associated with a pinched nerve in the cervical spine (neck) generally can be managed using conservative treatment methods.
 However, if chronic symptoms persist after several weeks or months of conservative treatment, surgery might be required.

 How can a pinched nerve at the C6 to C7 level be treated?

-The degenerative spine conditions that lead to a pinched nerve at the C6-C7 level are a natural result of the aging process.
+The degenerative spine conditions that lead to a pinched nerve at the C6 to C7 level are a natural result of the aging process.
 Spinal stenosis, degenerative disc disease and osteoarthritis of the spine are extremely common among people in their 40s and early 50s.
-These conditions don’t always produce symptoms, but when an adjacent nerve root or the spinal cord becomes irritated from conditions like bone spurs, pain and discomfort can arise.
+These conditions don’t always produce symptoms, but when a nerve root or spinal cord becomes irritated from conditions like bone spurs, pain and discomfort can arise.

 Depending on the severity of your symptoms (and your own ability to tolerate them), your doctor will likely prescribe a course of pain medication, physical therapy, low-impact exercise, behavior modification or other nonsurgical treatments.
 For the majority of patients suffering from a pinched nerve, these methods of treatment are adequate.

 Minimally invasive pinched nerve surgery